exiang/open_hub_wiki/Step-by-Step-Todo-module.md

 ### Create a model

-1. Create a new folder `data` inside `todo` module folder.
-2. Create a new file `todo.build.php` in `/protected/data` folder, with content:
+1. Create a new file `todo.build.php` in `/protected/data` folder, with content:
 ```php
 <?php
 return array(